graphile/crystal/packages/lru/README.md

 instead.**

-This is an obsessively optimized LRU cache for Node.js, it forgoes features in favour of performance, and is very marginally faster than node-lru-cache in certain circumstances.
+This is an obsessively optimized LRU cache for Node.js, it forgoes features in favour of performance, and is very marginally faster than node-lru-cache v6 in certain circumstances (namely those that we care about inside the Graphile internals).
+A performance comparison versus node-lru-cache v7 has not yet been performed.

 ## Usage